miklcct/thin_php_app/README.md

 If you need to use SEO friendly URL, please use path info and web server rewrite.
 For example, if you want a specific blog page accessible under `http://example.com/article/2018/01/24/hello-world`, please create `article.php` under your document root, set up your web server to rewrite /article to /article.php

+Alternatively, you can install a router as a middleware in the application.

 Please refer to `miklcct/thin_php_app_demo` repository for how this framework works.